Writing guide

 Diagrams / Figures

 Hugo supports Mermaid shortcodes to write diagrams.
 Mermaid SHOULD be favored over using images when possible.
-Examples of Mermaid
+Mermaid documentation

 Images